voronianski/soundcloud-audio.js/README.md

 ## Next Goals

-- Provide streaming options in order to integrate with [Waveform.js](http://waveformjs.org/)
+- Provide streaming options and mimic events in order to easily integrate with [Waveform.js](http://waveformjs.org/)
-- Volume control (?)

 ## License